ipc-lab/kaira/README.md

 ### Installation

-To install the latest version of kaira, please run the following command:
+To install the latest version of Kaira, please run the following command:

 ```bash
 pip install kaira